alamedyang/natlang-parser/docs-sources/top.md

 The macro literally replaces each const with the token collected during its original value assignment.

-These consts are *not* meant to be used as variables for in-game logic, as the game will never see the const as a variable at all, but will only see the token captured by the macro during the const's value assignment.
+These consts are *not* meant to be used as variables for in-game logic, as the game will never see the const as a variable at all, but will only see the token captured by the macro.
 To emphasize this point, you cannot change the value of a const once you've defined it.
 If you find yourself wanting to do this, you probably want to be using a MGE variable instead.

 For value assignment: